 Missed period?
 Blessing or curse?

 We don’t love getting periods, for sure, but when it goes missing for one, two, or worse, three months in a row we go crazy!
 It’s a peculiar relationship dynamic we women build up with this phenomenon over time.
 Even though we don’t enjoy the blood, the discomfort, the cramps and the mood swings, we at least would like to be sure when we are going to see them next.
 This is why our mind goes through all kinds of possibilities and crazy theories when we miss the period.
-Here are the top 10 thoughts that plays on a woman’s mind.
+Here are the top 10 thoughts that play on a woman’s mind.
 We are sure you would agree.

 1. Am I pregnant?

 This is most certainly the first thing that will come to a woman’s mind, even if she has followed all the precautions.
-We know none of these methods are fool-proof and unplanned pregnancy is a real issue.
+We know none of these methods is fool-proof and unplanned pregnancy is a real issue.
 So we run to the drugstore for an at-home pregnancy test kit, just to be sure.

 2. Is it the pills?